-XSplit is known to provide a diverse range of software suited for content creators and individuals who produce live-stream broadcasts and recorded content.
-Aside from providing the best recording and broadcasting software available in the market today, it also provides a 24/7 multi-lingual customer interaction center to assist customers and inquiries at any time of the day.
+XSplit suite of software has a lot of features that, we believe, those content creators should try.
+XSplit is known to provide a diverse range of software suited for individuals who produce live-stream broadcasts and recorded content.
+Aside from providing the best recording and broadcasting software, it also provides a 24/7 multi-lingual customer interaction center to assist customers and inquiries at any time of the day.

 Aside from the usual recording and streaming functionalities, we bet you haven’t really delved into the features embedded in XSplit’s Broadcaster.
 Here are some of the features that you might not have known, or might have known but haven’t had the time to try.

 Add more than just gameplay, webcam video, graphics overlay, and widgets to your presentation with sources – managing your scene is easy with the copy-paste feature for sources, no need to add the same item repeatedly on different scenes as you can easily copy and paste these directly.
 Add more sources through the Plugin Store, more tips and tricks are listed here.

 To use: Add sources > General widgets > Whiteboard > Right-click on the presentation to view the settings.
 Here’s a dedicated tutorial for more details.

 To use: Add source > Text > Check custom script > Click edit script to create your own script using the blank template or use the premade ones.
 You may also opt to use a script from a local text file or remote URL.
 Learn more about texts here.
 Did you know that you can also add a running duration timer for your streams?
 From the custom script – edit script setting, choose the General Purpose Clock template, and set the mode to duration – you’re all set!

 To use: Right-click your added image or video source on the scene, select the layout tab, and tick the 360 projection to play around with making the image or video into a 3D visual.
 You can visualize better here at 1:15.